 |Attention skills||Continuous performance tests such as: Conners CPT, CATA, IVA, TOVA, TEA-Ch, TEA||Comprehensive attention testing is vital in any patients with diagnosed ADHD or has complaints of attention problems.
 Without a doubt formal objective attention assessment is one of the most under-utilised tests for ADHD, which makes it the only diagnosed disorder that relies upon people opinions rather than an actual test of the patient.
 One of the most puzzling phenomenon that the medical profession has created.|

 |Executive functioning||BRIEF, CEFI, BADS, TMT, Verbal fluency, Category Test||Important to have a baseline of planning and organisation especially in people with ADHD or complaints of executive dysfunction.|

 Following this, each standard NF feedback session will last for approximately 45 minutes: usually around half an hour of training, and around 15 minutes to prepare the equipment and clean up at the end.
-Standard NF training usually involves 30-40 sessions.
+Standard NF training usually involves 30-40 sessions, but can be longer for more complex disorders or if multiple disorders are present.
 Consistency is extremely important for training to yield enduring benefits.
 It is recommended that patients attend at least 2 NF sessions per week.